ToonWeyens/PB3D/README.md

 ## 1.15:
 * IMPROVED MEMORY USAGE.
 CURRENTLY BEHAVIOR IS NOT COMPLETELY UNDERSTOOD BUT MEMORY USE SEEMS TO BE LIMITED.
 * Removed splines.
-* Fixed memory leaks concerning "disc", "grid", "eq_1", "eq_2", "X_1", "X_2" and "sol" variables and added a check.
+* Fixed memory leaks concerning 'disc', 'grid', 'eq_1', 'eq_2', 'X_1', 'X_2' and 'sol' variables and added a check.
 * Fixed memory leaks concerning the printing of variables to HDF5: previously there was no deallocation of var_1D.
 * Added color to the output, using the FOUL module.
-There is now the option "warning" to subroutine "writo".
+There is now the option 'warning' to subroutine 'writo'.
-* Added option "--mem_usage" to print information about memory usage at the end of every message.
+* Added option '--mem_usage' to print information about memory usage at the end of every message.
-* Simplified "create_grid".
+* Simplified 'create_grid'.

 ## 1.16:
 * Fixed a bug in POST where not the total Richardson variables were taken.
-* Fixed a bug in "reconstruct_PB3D_X_1" where the variable names were read incorrectly.
+* Fixed a bug in 'reconstruct_PB3D_X_1' where the variable names were read incorrectly.
-* "calc_XUQ" does not need "grid_sol" any more, as stated in the header.
+* 'calc_XUQ' does not need 'grid_sol' any more, as stated in the header.
 * Calculation of extended plot grids in POST is now much more economical.
 * Fixed a bug for negative normal coordinates, but the code has not been debugged properly for this!
 * min and max of theta and zeta_plot is now an input variable.
-* Moved "grid_plot_real" to the magnetic integral phase of driver_X because it needs the full field-aligned equilibrium grid.
+* Moved 'grid_plot_real' to the magnetic integral phase of driver_X because it needs the full field-aligned equilibrium grid.
-* Fixed bug concerning "test_p": The test should be done after F derivatives are calculated from E derivatives.
+* Fixed bug concerning 'test_p': The test should be done after F derivatives are calculated from E derivatives.
 * Command line is not any more executed by default.
 * Introduced multiple tries for Newton-Rhapson, with different relaxation factors.